On the local monodromy of A-hypergeometric functions and some monodromy invariant subspaces: Introduction

 where $u=u_+-u_-$ and $u_+, u_- \in \NN^n$ have disjoint supports, and

 The $A$--hypergeometric $D$--module with parameter $\beta$ is $M_A(\beta)=D /D H_A (\beta )$.
-One can also consider its analytification version $\cM_A (\beta )=\cD/\cD H_A (\beta)$, where $\cD$ denotes the sheaf of linear partial differential operators with holomorphic coefficients.
-Such a $\cD$--module was proven to be holonomic in \cite{GKZ} and \cite{Ado}.
-Moreover, if $\beta$ is nonresonant for $A$ (i.e., the boundary of $\sum_{i=1}^n \R_{\geq 0} a_i$ does not contain any point of $\beta +\Z^d$) they also proved that the rank of $\cM_A (\beta )$ equals the normalized volume of $A$ (see (\ref{nvol})).
+One can also consider its analytification version $\cM_A (\beta )=\cD/\cD H_A (\beta)$, where $\cD$ denotes the sheaf of linear partial differential operators with coefficients in the sheaf $\cO$ of holomorphic functions on $\C^n$.
+Such a $\cD$--module was proved to be holonomic in \cite{GGZ} and \cite{Ado}.
+Moreover, if $\beta$ is nonresonant for $A$ (i.e., the boundary of $\sum_{i=1}^n \R_{\geq 0} a_j$ does not contain any point of $\beta +\Z A$) they also proved that the holonomic rank of $\cM_A (\beta )$ (i.e. the dimension of its space of holomorphic solutions) equals the normalized volume of $A$ (see (\ref{nvol})).
 The exact set of parameters for which this is true was given in \cite{MMW}.
 It is also well known that the $A$--hypergeometric system is regular holonomic if and only if the $\Q$--rowspan of $A$ contains the vector $(1,1,\ldots, 1)$ (see \cite[Section 6]{Hotta},\cite[Theorem 2.4.11]{SST},\cite[Corollary 3.16]{SW}).